shailendrakumaromkar/XBorgTestAssignment/README.md

 4. Pass number instead of string in params
 5. Length validation: Pass 1000 chars in params
 6. Special chars: Pass special chars value (e.g. ~!@#$%^&\*()\_+{}":?><|`,./;'[]\=-)
-7. Pass duplicate/existing value, i.e. User exists Error
+7. Pass duplicate/existing value, i.e., User exists Error
 8. Pass empty/blank/undefined value
-9. Pass value in double quotes (e.g. "usernameindoublequote")
+9. Pass value in double quotes (e.g., "usernameindoublequote")
-10. In email params, do not pass domain (e.g. testemail, i.e. without @gmail.com)
+10. In email params, do not pass domain (e.g. testemail, i.e., without @gmail.com)

 **Integration Tests** : Test `UserService` together with `UserRepository` using a test database or in-memory DB

 **Positive**

 1. Pass all params valid value, in proper format, in proper length
-2. User & Profile are created and stored in DB
+2. User & Profile are created and stored in the DB
 3. Pass duplicate/existing value, i.e. User exists Error
-4. Verify in DB all fields with correct data types are saved
+4. Verify in the DB that all field values with correct data types are saved
-5. Verify in DB all field values are retrievable and can be successfully queried
+5. Verify in the DB that all field values are retrievable and can be successfully queried

 **Negative**

 1. Create user with missing required fields
 2. Create user giving invalid data types
 3. Make the DB down/inaccessible permanently and try creating user
-4. Retry logic: make DB down/inaccessible temporarily and try creating user
+4. Retry logic: Make DB down/inaccessible temporarily and try creating user
 5. Find user with non-existing ID
-6. Try to create user with data exceeding allowed length
+6. Try to create a user with data exceeding allowed length
-7. Special chars: Pass special characters value (e.g. ~!@#$%^&\*()\_+{}":?><|`,./;'[]\=-)
+7. Special chars: Pass special characters values (e.g. ~!@#$%^&\*()\_+{}":?><|`,./;'[]\=-)

 **E2E (End-to-End) API Tests** : full API flow, from HTTP request to database.